Battle of Arnhem: Day 4 – Wednesday 20 September

-The afternoon's supply drop was little better than the previous day's.
-Although a message had reached Britain to arrange a new dropping zone near the Hotel Hartenstein, some aircraft flew to LZ 'Z' where their supplies fell into German hands.
-At Oosterbeek, the Germans had used British marker panels and flares to attract the aircraft to their positions and the aircraft were unable to distinguish the exact dropping zones.
-Ten of the 164 aircraft involved were shot down around Arnhem for only 13% of supplies reaching British hands.
+The afternoon's supply drop went little better than the drop previous day.
+A message had reached Britain to arrange a new dropping zone near the Hotel Hartenstein, some aircraft flew to LZ 'Z' where their supplies fell into German hands.
+At Oosterbeek, the Germans had used British marker panels and flares to attract the aircraft to their positions and the aircraft were unable to tell the difference.
+Ten of the 164 aircraft involved were shot down around Arnhem and only 13 per cent of the supplies reached British hands.

-At the bridge, Frost was finally able to make radio contact with his divisional commander Urquhart and was given the difficult news that reinforcement was doubtful.
-Shortly afterwards, at about 13:30, Frost was injured in the legs by a mortar bomb and command passed to Major Gough.
+At the bridge, Frost was finally able to make radio contact with Urquhart and was given the difficult news that reinforcement was doubtful.
+Shortly afterwards, at about 13:30, Frost was injured in the legs by a mortar bomb, and command passed to Major Gough.
 Despite their stubborn defence of the few buildings they still held, by late afternoon the British position was becoming untenable.
 When fire took hold of many of the buildings in which the wounded were being treated, a two-hour truce was organised in the late afternoon and the wounded (including Frost) were taken into captivity.
 Overnight, a few units managed to hold out for a little longer and several groups tried to break out toward the Oosterbeek perimeter, although almost all of them, including Major Hibbert, were captured.
+By 05:00 on Thursday morning, resistance at the bridge had ceased.
+In later years, Walter Harzer claimed that, during the final hours of fighting, his men intercepted a radio message sent from the bridge that ended with the sentences: "Out of ammunition.
+God Save the King".

-By 05:00 on Thursday morning all resistance at the bridge had ceased.
-In later years Walter Harzer claimed that, during the final hours of fighting, his men intercepted a radio message sent from the bridge that ended with the sentences: "Out of ammunition.
-God Save the King."
+Around midnight, Captain Heggie's detachment of the 9th Field Company RE abandoned the northern terminal of the Driel ferry after a German attack inflicted 50% casualties.
+An officer hoping to use the ferry to bring ammunition to Frost via the south bank of the river found that the ferry was listing in the river and the cable winding mechanism was jammed beyond repair.
+Division HQ learned of the loss of the ferry at 03:40.